Liverpool Regeneration Tracker

 The Littlewoods Project

-The Littlewoods Project remains in a critical phase as local leadership works to secure the necessary funding to bridge a viability gap.
-While planning permission for the film and TV campus was granted in October 2024 and initial enabling and remediation works are complete, the project requires a complex financial structure to proceed to the main construction phase.
-Liverpool City Council and the Liverpool City Region Combined Authority are actively engaging with UK government ministers to finalise this package, with recent reports indicating positive ministerial interest in the scheme's potential to bolster the regional creative economy.
+The Littlewoods Project remains in a critical transition phase as stakeholders work to finalise a funding package required to bridge a viability gap and commence the main construction of the film and TV campus.
+While planning permission was granted in October 2024 and initial enabling and remediation works are complete, the project requires further financial support to proceed.
+Liverpool City Council and the Liverpool City Region Combined Authority are actively engaging with UK government ministers, with recent reports from mid-2026 indicating positive ministerial interest in the scheme's potential to bolster the regional creative economy.

 Edge LaneL7